-The Joshua J. Harris Alternative Investments Program is pleased to announce the launch of an initiative on diversity and inclusion.
+The Harris Family Alternative Investments Program is pleased to announce the launch of an initiative on diversity and inclusion.
 Attracting, developing, and retaining a diverse workforce is important in helping firms achieve sustainable financial success.
 Diversity enhances a firm’s ability to execute strategy, deliver for clients, and have a positive impact.
 The Harris Program is committed to supporting the alternative investments industry in increasing diverse representation at all levels and creating and strengthening a culture of inclusion for all people.

 Towards this end, the Harris Program is launching:

 - A speaker series on diversity and inclusion in alternative investments, to foster dialogue and engagement,